 No charges in Nashua 'Duck-gate'

-"While Campbell's and Pappas's version of the events in many regards are simply not credible, their actions do not give rise to criminal violations," the report states.
+"While Campbell's and Pappas' version of the events in many regards are simply not credible, their actions do not give rise to criminal violations," the report states.

-Campbell announced Wednesday that he would not seek reelection to the House after serving 14 years as a state representative.
-Pappas resigned from the Nashua Police Commission in February, citing deep regret over his role in the duck-killing aftermath.
+Campbell announced on Wednesday that he would not seek re-election to the House after serving 14 years as a state representative.
+Pappas resigned from the Nashua Police Commission in February, citing deep regret over his role in the incident.

 The state could not prove beyond a reasonable doubt that Pappas committed the crime of official oppression, or that he hindered law enforcement, according to the attorney general's findings.